jtulak/RdRand/README.md

 The result is saved to file `output_DATETIME.xml` and  if gnuplot is installed, then also graph is created.

+*Currently, the automated test is set to run from 1 to 30 threads and is limiting all threads to only one socket.*

 **Example**

     $ cd tests